Similarity between a many-body quantum avalanche model and the ultrametric random matrix model: Indicators of the critical point

 In Fig.~\ref{fig_sp2_sun} we complement the results for the participation entropies in the UM by showing the results for the QSM at $g_0=\gamma=1$ and $N=5$.
 Qualitatively, the results in Fig.~\ref{fig_sp2_toy} and~\ref{fig_sp2_sun} are rather similar, which is the main message of these analyses.
 Still, the accuracy to determine the location of the critical point via the peak of ${\rm d}S_{\rm typ}^{(q)}/{\rm d}\alpha$ is in the QSM not as high as in the UM.
 Figure~\ref{fig_sp2_sun}(f) shows that again the most accurate results are obtained in the large $q$ regime, $q \gtrsim 2$.
 In case the precise position of the critical point is not known in advance, a possible method to improve the prediction for the critical point (that we do not pursue here) is to extract the position of the peak for each $L$, and then scale these values to the limit $L\to\infty$.

 To summarize the results for the participation entropies, we note that its derivative w.r.t.~the tuning parameter of the transition, ${\rm d}S_{\rm typ}^{(q)}/{\rm d}\alpha$, exhibits a peak that we expect is located at the critical point in the thermodynamic limit.
-A nontrivial insight that we obtained from our analysis is that in finite systems amenable to exact diagonalization, the most accurate prediction for the critical point are obtained at large values of $q \gtrsim 2$.
-On the other hand, the results in the opposite limit $q \ll 1$ are, for the available system sizes, not very useful for determining the critical point, which hints at large finite-size effects in this regime.
+An additional insight that we obtained from our analysis is that in finite systems amenable to exact diagonalization, the most accurate prediction for the critical point are obtained at large values of $q \gtrsim 2$.
+On the other hand, the results in the opposite limit $q \ll 1$ are, at least for the available system sizes, not very useful for determining the critical point.